wenting-wang/blog/brainandmachineblog/content/about.md

 ![wenting-img](/img/wenting-img.png)

-Hi there, I am Wenting Wang.
+Hi there, I am Wenting Wang 王文婷.
 I am a master student in the Graduate School of Neural Information Processing at the University Tuebingen, meanwhile working as a research assistant at MPI Cybernetics and Tuebingen Hospital.

 My research focuses on mechanisms on brain functions and dysfunctions - from computational neuroscience perspectives.
 I use decision making and neuroimaging data, and reinforcement learning to model the process.
 I am passionate about broad questions in cognitive and neuroscience, improvisational music(flute, guitar) and travel around.